 This segment of the proposal should be concise and transparent.

 10. Check and analyze your short proposal

-After you have finished, review again to see if you have included everything that was needed in the proposal.
+After you have finished, review again to see if you have included everything needed in the proposal.

-You need to make a great impression so you better leave time at the end to check everything.
+You need to make a great impression, so you better leave time in the end to check everything.

 Analyze the proposal by putting yourself in the client’s perspective.
 If everything looks clear and tidy enough, your proposal is ready to send!

 The bottom line

 With these tips in mind, writing short proposals will no longer be a problem for you.

 A good organization will allow you to write significant proposals without hassle or stalling.

 If the client has given specific instructions and application parameters, make sure that you follow them as much as possible.